 When David Williams retired in 2008 he was succeeded by Ian Wells (former Assistant Organist at Liverpool Anglican Cathedral), who expanded the choir’s repertoire still further with pieces by Vaughan Williams, Holst and Poulenc.
-From 2012 the choir’s Director of Music has been Ian Crawford, whose distinctive approach blends vitality, enjoyment and thoughtful choral interpretation.
-Under his direction there has been an increased emphasis on a capella works in concert programmes.
+From 2012 to 2016 the choir’s Director of Music was Ian Crawford, whose distinctive approach blended vitality and enjoyment with thoughtful choral interpretation.
+Under his direction there was an increased emphasis on a capella works in concert programmes.
 In 2016 he was succeeded by Marc Murray, who has had experience of conducting school and adult choirs, and is bringing yet another approach to the choir.
 He is particularly keen for the choir to think about the meaning of the (sometimes rather complex) texts they have to sing

 Over the years the choir has enjoyed collaboration with other choirs to sing works on a large-scale.
 In 2011, members of the Royal Liverpool Philharmonic Choir joined the Southport Bach Choir for a concert that included Holst’s Hymn to Jesus.
 Later that year, some members of the SBC joined the RLPC to sing Mahler’s Eighth Symphony in Liverpool’s Cathedral and in Portugal.